 First, security assessment should be a part of the vendor selection process.
 An employee or representative of the firm should be responsible for conducting a review of vendor security standards, ensuring that they meet basic security requirements before being provided access.

 These standards, along with vendor compliance, should be reviewed periodically to ensure continued minimizing of security risks.
 Reviews of each vendor, along with regular assessments of the areas to which they are granted access, is also important in maintaining a secure environment.

-Reducing the total number of vendors reduces overall risk, and can be accomplished by bringing outsourced tasks in house, or by finding a single vendor, such as Maintech, that can deliver a variety of services.
+Reducing the total number of vendors reduces overall risk, and can be accomplished by bringing outsourced tasks in-house, or by finding a single vendor, such as Maintech, that can deliver a variety of IT support services.
 Vendor management and security can also be outsourced, to help minimize security risks while easing the burden on the enterprise itself.